niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

   - SHOULD add the appropriate tag (e.g., `6.0-ps01`) to the new commit.
   - SHOULD publish the new commit as a GitHub release.

+## 5.9 Submitting a Project Specification for approval as an OASIS Standard

+- The PGB MAY decide to submit a Project Specification for approval as an OASIS Standard according to the conditions documented under OASIS Open Projects [OASIS Standard Approval and External Submissions](https://www.oasis-open.org/policies-guidelines/open-projects-process/#oasis-standard-approval-external-submissions).
+These conditions include:
+  - Three Statements of Use referencing the Project Specification.
+  - A 60-day Public Review and follow-up subsequent reviews if material changes are required.

 -------

 # 6 Publication Processes